Disney Plus: A preorders discount is open to anyone, for now

 Best live TV streaming services: Ditch your cable company but keep the live channels and DVR.

-Discuss: Disney Plus: Launch dates, prices, preorder discounts, movies and shows to expect
+Discuss: Disney Plus: Launch dates, prices, preorder discounts, shows and movies to expect

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.